Teen Travel Program in New Zealand

 The next portion of our trip brings lots of adventure!
 We explore the world-renowned Waitomo Caves, home to glowworms and geological marvels.
 We even get the opportunity to rock climb and repel down waterfalls.
 On our way to the next destination, we stop to volunteer with the Kiwi Foundation and get a chance to see these endangered birds!
 We then head to the city of Taupo to explore the famous Huka Falls.

 The next part of our New Zealand journey takes us to the geothermal wonderland of the central North Island to gain a true appreciation for the Māori people and their unique culture in Rotorua and the Te Puia Marae.
 The local community welcomes us– sharing the spirit, legends, dance, song, food, vitality, and warmth that are the essence of New Zealand’s native Māori culture.
 We drive along the beautiful landscape, getting a taste of the country that brought us ‘The Lord of The Rings’ (and a stop by the set of The Shire!).
 Our final New Zealand stop is Auckland, “the City of Sails.”
-On our last evening in New Zealand, we have time to explore, and reflect on the first leg of this amazing journey.
+On our last evening in New Zealand, we have time to explore, and reflect on this amazing journey.

 Please note that, given the unprecedented nature of travel currently, this itinerary is subject to change.